DeclanChidlow/vale.rocks/input/posts/documents/I-Got-A-Flipper-Zero.md

 There are many a lawmaker of the impression that the Flipper is a tool of evil.
 This isn't the case, or at least not if used responsibly.
 The Flipper isn't just evil, and it isn't just a toy.
 It's a tool.

 We've seen previously that the Flipper can [identify and highlight exploitable weaknesses](https://www.theverge.com/2023/11/3/23944901/apple-iphone-ios-17-flipper-zero-attack-bluetooth), and that the knowledge gained from its usage [can lead to fixes](https://www.theverge.com/2023/12/15/24003406/apple-iphone-flipper-zero-fix-ios-17-2).
-If Flippers were banned, there is a decent likelihood that such exploits would persist without detection, or that a similar device would emerge to take it's place.
+If Flippers were banned, there is a decent likelihood that such exploits would persist without detection or that a similar device would emerge to take its place.

 It is a tool - a very fun tool - and it should be treated as such.
 Inherently, it's no more evil than a pocket knife.
 It's how it's used and the intent behind usage that matters.